Skip to content

 The Look: A rough, pebbled popcorn texture.

-Application: Sprayed on with a hopper gun or pump.
+• Application: Sprayed onto the wall rapidly with a pneumatic hopper gun or pump.

-Pros: Fast and cost-effective.
-It adds significant density to the wall.
-Because the spray pattern is random, it is surprisingly easy to patch without leaving a "scar."
+• Pros: Extremely fast and cost-effective.
+It adds significant density and thickness to the wall.
+Because the spray pattern is highly random, it is surprisingly easy to patch later without leaving a visible "scar."

-Cons: Very rough to the touch.
-It can be abrasive if you brush against it and is difficult to paint later due to the surface area.
+• Cons: Very rough to the touch.
+It can be physically abrasive if you brush against it, and it is notoriously difficult to paint later due to the massive surface area of the pebbles.

 The Look: A very thick, rubberized paint applied over existing stucco.

-Pros: Bridges hairline cracks and provides a uniform color.
-Often marketed as a "Cool Wall" system.
+• Pros: It bridges existing hairline cracks and provides a perfectly uniform, waterproof color.
+Often marketed heavily as a "Cool Wall" system.

-Cons: Breathability issues.
-If applied over a wall that lacks a proper moisture barrier, it can trap water, leading to blistering.
-Once applied, it is difficult to remove or stucco over.
+• Cons: Breathability issues.
+Stucco is designed to breathe.
+If a heavy rubberized coating is applied over a wall that lacks a proper moisture barrier underneath, it will trap internal water, leading to massive blistering and peeling.
+Once applied, it is very difficult to remove.

 6. Synthetic / Acrylic Finish (The New Standard)

-The Look: Similar to Sand Finish but with deeper, more consistent color.
+The Look: Aesthetically similar to Sand Finish, but with deeper, richer, and more consistent color.

-Application: Troweled on 1/16" thick over a brown coat or foam board.
+• Application: Troweled on extremely thin (1/16") over a cement brown coat or EIFS foam board.

-Pros: Flexible.
-The polymers allow the finish to stretch, resisting the hairline cracks that plague traditional cement.
-It holds dark colors (Navy, Charcoal) without fading.
+• Pros: Highly flexible.
+The polymers allow the finish to stretch slightly, resisting the hairline cracks that plague traditional cement.
+It holds dark, vibrant colors (Navy, Charcoal, Black) beautifully without fading or mottling.

 Stucco Finishes